fws-solutions/starter_s/README.md

 ## Installation Instructions
-Install Forwardslash CLI globaly (if you haven't already).
+Install Forwardslash CLI globaly.

+This only needs to be done once per machine, so if you installed it previously, skip this step.

     npm i forwardslash-cli -g